avengers-p11/Documentation/VCS Design + POC/Features of VCS/Detailed documentation of VCS setup/VCS Setup.md

 ### Go to the Account Setting

+1) Go you account
-Click on right side of your account and click on ssh and gpg key
+2) Click on right side of your account setting
+3) click on ssh and gpg key

 ![image](https://github.com/user-attachments/assets/5b52a234-2281-45da-a7bd-9f98f363e17e)